damien-dupre/dcu-r-tutorials/slides/slide_05_01.md

 In the previous tutorials, the R language was setup for you in the exercises sections to practice R quickly and easily.
 It is now time to setup your own environment!

-Because this is a very scary step which involves to first download and install R on your computer, then to download and install RStudio on your computer, I will suggest you to start easy with an environment already installed with R and RStudio called RStudio Cloud.
+Because this is a very scary step which involves to first download and install R on your computer, then to download and install RStudio on your computer, I will suggest to you to start with the basics, with an environment already installed with R and RStudio called RStudio Cloud.

 ---